department-of-veterans-affairs/health-apis-clinical-fhir/authorization.md

       - `WWW-Authenticate: Bearer`
     - if `429`, return `429`
     - if less than `200` or greater than `299`, return `500`
-    - _Note: Token validation service will verify _Clinician_ requests have access to patient data in Vista using a Charon API.
-Charon will verify that clinician has access to CPRS Vista menu option at the `launch.sta3n` using the clinician's DUZ determined from the `act.vista_id`_
+    - _Note: Token validation service will verify _User_ requests have access to patient data in Vista using a Charon API.
+Charon will verify that user has access to CPRS Vista menu option at the `launch.sta3n` using the user's DUZ determined from the `act.vista_id`_
   - Decode response (else `500`)
 - Determine type of request from validation response (else `403`)
   - _Veteran_, e.g. through Apple Health
     `act.icn == launch.patient`
     Uses `patient/*` prefixed scopes
     `launch.patient` is required
-  - _Clinician_, e.g. CPM
+  - _User_, e.g. CPM
     `act.icn != null && act.icn != launch.patient`
     `launch.patient` is optional
     Uses `patient/*` prefixed scopes